vuejs/vue-loader/README.md

 > Experimental

 When a `<style>` tag has the `scoped` attribute, its CSS will apply to elements of the current component only.
 This is similar to the style encapsulation found in Shadow DOM, but doesn't require any polyfills.
-It is achieved by transforming the following:
+It is achieved by using PostCSS to transform the following:

 ``` html
 <style scoped>